-In this blog, Hannah shares her top lessons learned from 2018/2019 round of 7 Plus and 8 Plus exams.
-If you are considering entering your child for the 7+ or 8+, these helpful tips and observations from a full-time, professional tutor will give you a flavour of the kinds of things to expect from these assessments.
+In this blog, Hannah shares her top lessons learned from the 2018/2019 round of 7 Plus and 8 Plus exams.
+If you are entering your child for the 7+ or 8+ in the next couple of months, these helpful tips and observations from a full-time, professional tutor will give you a flavour of the kinds of things to expect from these assessments.

 In some English assessments, including the Latymer exam of January 2019, there were separate Reading and Writing papers with a break in between, whereas other schools kept the two parts in one paper.
 This marks a change to previous years when the two parts of the English exam were often placed in one paper.
 In the Maths paper set by some schools this year, many parents noted that there were fewer questions but at more of an in-depth level.
 In the English writing paper, children were asked to write both in the first and third person.
 Stories children were asked to write included; ‘A boy finding something unexpected in his basement,’ ‘Something biting you whilst you are swimming in the ocean,’ and a first-person story describing ‘Flying somewhere on the back of a bird’.
 Some of these stories included a picture which children could use as a stimulus for writing in addition to a title.
 Kings College Wimbledon this year introduced a 25-minute listening test, which involved listening to a short recorded passage and then answering questions related to it.

 Whilst these differences may seem minimal, they could “throw” a student who has only been prepared for one kind of paper.
 When preparing children for the 7+ and 8+, I make certain that we practice a range of question and paper styles, to ensure that they are able to tackle whatever is put in front of them and perform well independently.